-Achieving gender balance is a journey and we have made huge progress in transforming women’s representation at the top of British business:
+Achieving gender balance is a journey and we have made huge progress in transforming women’s representation at the top of British business.
+Our latest report findings, published in February 2023, demonstrate this progress:

 FTSE 350 companies have met the target of 40% Women on Boards three years ahead of the 2025 deadline – a huge milestone and significant achievement